MSP-EricLoeffler/MSPBSL_USB_Tool/README.md

 MSPBSL_USB_Tool
 ===============

-A CDC USB to UART tool for BSL programming.
+This firmware is designed to allow USB to UART communication for the purpose of programming an MSP430 BootStrapLoader.
+It requires special hardware, described below.

 This firmware is based on the MSP430 CDC UART Bridge, which can be found in the USB developer package: http://www.ti.com/tool/msp430usbdevpack